William Dawes (British Marines officer): New South Wales

 He contemplated settling permanently in Australia.
 He intended to farm part-time, but wanted to have the security of an official position within the colony, as well.
 In Oct.
 1791 he was offered a position in the colony as an engineer.
 Arthur Phillip made it clear that he would be awarded the position only if he apologized for two incidents that had offended Phillip.
 The first involved Dawes purchasing flour from a convict during a food shortage.
 Phillip stipulated that this was illegal, claiming the flour to be part of the man's rations and, therefore, ineligible for trade.
 Dawes argued that the flour was the man's personal property, not rations, and that he had the right to sell it.
 The second supposed offence occurred in Dec 1790, after British game-keeper John MacIntyre, believed by the notable Aboriginal Bennelong as well as others to be hunting not only game, but also Aboriginals, died at the hands of an Aboriginal named Pemulwuy, who sought retribution.
 The British authorities considered the attack unprovoked and planned to carry out a punitive expedition against the Aborigines.
 Dawes felt that the game-keeper was to blame for the attack and refused to take part in the expedition, disobeying direct orders from Gov. Phillip.
 He was finally persuaded to take part by the chaplain, Rev. Johnson.
 Afterwards, he stated publicly that he regretted being "persuaded to comply with the order".
 Phillip was incensed by what he viewed as a further act of insubordination.
 Dawes refused to retract his statement or to apologize for either incident, and was shipped off in December 1791 on HMS Gorgon with the first group of Royal Marines to return to England.
 At the time he told Astronomer Royal Nevil Maskelyne that he harbored hopes of one day returning to Australia and serving under different leadership.
 He applied at some point to return to the colony as a settler, but nothing came of recommendations that he be appointed as superintendent of schools or as an engineer.

 It was unfortunate that Dawes became opposed to Phillip, because Dawes was just the type of man most needed in the colony.
 He made astronomical observations in Australia and was involved constructing the Sydney's first battery.
 Zachary Macauley spoke of his "undeviating rectitude", and in another place he said of him "Dawes is one of the excellent of the earth.
 With great sweetness of disposition and self-command he possesses the most unbending principles".

+Dawes Point in Sydney is named after him.
+There was once an island known as Dawes Island, in Sydney Harbour; when it was joined to an adjacent smaller island, the resulting larger island became known as Spectacle Island, after its shape.